zynexroot/Coinbase-Scampage-Admin-livepanel/README.md

 # Coinbase-Scampage-Admin-livepanel

-I offer custom scam pages and live panels, with top functionality for any country.
-From basic setups to more complex systems.
+I offer custom pages and live panels with advanced functionality, for any country.
+From basic setups to complex, high-performance systems.
+Included Features:
-Contact me for pricing details and more information.

-Features:
-Live system no need loading page to redirect no socket installation required (long polling technique) support cpanel auto on/off mode onetime visit / mobile-only / mobile mode telegram result
+    Live panel system with real-time response (no page reload or redirect) No socket installation needed (long polling method) Compatible with cPanel hosting
+    Automatic on/off functionality
+    One-time visit mode
+    Mobile-only access
+    Mobile-optimized layout
+    Telegram integration for real-time result delivery

-Join our telegram channel to watch Demo & New Panels we release
+Join our Telegram channel to view demos and stay updated on new panel releases.

-Channel Telegram: @zynexrootchannel
+Channel Telegram: @zynexrootchannel Admin Telegram: @zynexroot

-Contact Telegram: @zynexroot

-Contact jabber: zynexroot@jabber.ru